MissVeronica/repository-content-for-UM/README.md

 2. <a href="https://github.com/MissVeronica/um-fields-with-links">Include a Link in the Registration and Profile Form's Field Value and/or Field Label</a>
 3. <a href="https://github.com/MissVeronica/um-unique-membership-id">Setting a prefixed Unique Membership ID per UM Role</a>
 4. <a href="https://github.com/MissVeronica/um-three-way-dropdowns">Defining two or three way dropdown options in a spreadsheet saved as a CSV file</a>
-5. <a href="https://github.com/MissVeronica/um-promote-users-role">User Role Promotions in the frontend</a>
+5. <a href="https://github.com/MissVeronica/um-promote-users-role">User Role Promotions in the frontend</a> Updated for UM 2.8.3
 6. <a href="https://github.com/MissVeronica/um-pdf-convert-image">Converting first page of an uploaded PDF file to an Image</a>
 7. <a href="https://github.com/MissVeronica/um-cover-photo-selection">Cover Photo Selection from predefined photos</a>
 8. <a href="https://github.com/MissVeronica/um-limit-custom-visit-profile">Limit the subscribed user to certain amount of profile views</a>